Guide to Work, Study, Travel and Living Abroad

 Oranges taken off the truck at Sucre, Bolivia.
 Photo by Molly McHugh.

-Many are hesitant to cross into Bolivia from Ecuador, Peru, or Argentina but there is little reason for concern.
-The country is as safe for travelers as most other Latin American countries, and health concerns are minimal if care is taken when eating out at local restaurants or in a market.
+Many hesitate to cross into Bolivia from Ecuador, Peru, or Argentina, but there is little reason for concern.
+The country is as safe for travelers as most Latin American countries, and health concerns are minimal if care is taken when eating out at local restaurants or in a market.
 Taking a quality multi-vitamin supplement and acidophilus product can go a long way towards preventing stomach upset.

 Top spots for an extended stay are Sucre, Tarija, and Copacabana:

-• Sucre is the capital city of Bolivia, a bustling hub with many local markets and a few expat owned businesses (hostels, restaurant, and bars).
-A cultural center offers many types of art and music classes, and welcomes foreign children and adult participants.
+• Sucre is the capital city of Bolivia, a bustling hub with many local markets and a few expat-owned businesses (hostels, restaurants, and bars).
+A cultural center offers many art and music classes and welcomes foreign children and adult participants.

 • Tarija is tucked away in the Southeast, just three hours from the border with Argentina.
 The city is known for its mild climate, vineyards, and mountain scenery.

 • Copacabana is a town on the shores of picturesque Lake Atitlan, an easy three hours from La Paz.
-There is relatively little to do as a traveler as of yet, but the area is good for a low-cost, relaxed stay with a fun, almost hippie vibe.
+There is little to do as a traveler yet, but the area is suitable for a low-cost, relaxed stay with a fun, almost hippie vibe.
 There are boat tours available to Isla del Sol and other traditional islands.

 Pros:

-One of the cheapest destinations to travel or in which to live, and culturally unique.
-Approximately 60% of Bolivianos of indigenous decent (Quechua, Aymara, Guarani, and 33 other groups).
+It is one of the cheapest destinations to travel or in which to live, and it is culturally unique.
+Approximately 60% of Bolivianos are of indigenous descent (Quechua, Aymara, Guarani, and 33 other groups).

 Cons:

-Bolivia restricts the amount of time American tourists can stay in the country in any given year, allowing only 90 days with no visa extension possible.
-U.S. passport holders must apply for a residency or another type of visa to live in the country for an extended time, while nationals from other countries are often allowed to extend their 90-day visa at an Immigration office or by leaving and then re-entering the country.
+Bolivia restricts the time American tourists can stay in the country any given year, allowing only 90 days with no possible visa extension.
+U.S. passport holders must apply for a residency or another visa to live in the country for an extended time.
+In contrast, nationals from other countries can often extend their 90-day visa at an Immigration office or by leaving and re-entering the country.

 Brazil

-More than the top destination for Carnival celebrations in the world, more than the location of much of the Amazon as well as so much natural beauty, Brazil is a huge, vibrant, multicultural, multiracial nation and economy gaining ground as a top relocation destination as well... for those who can afford it.
+More than the top destination for Carnival celebrations in the world, more than the location of much of the Amazon as well as so much natural beauty, Brazil is a vast, vibrant, multicultural, multiracial nation and economy gaining ground as a top relocation destination as well... for those who can afford it.
 Solo travelers and couples seeking an extended stay abroad should enjoy living in Brazil if they are willing to adjust to the complex culture.
-For families with children, there are bilingual International schools located throughout the country, but they are primarily attended by children of diplomats and very wealthy Brazilian families.
+For families with children, bilingual International schools are located throughout the land.
+Still, they are primarily attended by children of diplomats and very wealthy Brazilian families.

 More laid-back options to the expensive, cosmopolitan, and intense cities such as Rio de Janeiro, São Paulo, and Salvador include: